parse-community/Parse-SDK-dotNET/README.md

 ## Getting Started
-The previous stable release version 1.7.0 is available as [a NuGet package][nuget-link].
+The previous stable release version 1.7.0 is available as

-The latest development release is also available as [a NuGet package (Prerelease)][nuget-link-prerelease].
+The latest development release is also available as

-Note that the previous stable package currently available on the official distribution channel is quite old.
-To use the most up-to-date code, either build this project and reference the generated NuGet package, download the pre-built assembly from [releases][releases-link] or check the [NuGet package (Prerelease)][nuget-link-prerelease] on NuGet.

 ## Using the Code
 Make sure you are using the project's root namespace.